TerrorByteTW/Honeypot/README.md

 ***

+## Current development status: Delayed ⏳
+I will continue to merge pull requests and ensure this plugin is updated to support latest versions of MC, however I have a newborn baby now and new features will be on the backburner.
+Thanks for understanding!

 ## Why was Honeypot created?
 Honeypot is a customizable anti-grief plugin which allows any placeable block to be used as a trap for players looking to grief.
 It can be used to catch Xray-ers, deter griefers from breaking unprotected builds, and more.
 Honeypot plugins were popularized back in the early days of Minecraft servers but never really took off due to their lack of customization, updates, or difficulty to configure, setup, and/or maintain.
 This plugin was designed to be simple, lightweight, and easy to use for staff and admins.